cloudquery/cloudquery/plugins/source/gcp/README.md

 On-premises or another cloud provider

 - The suggested way is to use [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation)
-- If not available you can always use service account keys and export the location of the key via `GOOGLE_APPLICATION_CREDENTIALS`. **Highly not recommended as long lived keys are a security risk**
+- If not available you can always use service account keys and export the location of the key via `GOOGLE_APPLICATION_CREDENTIALS`. **Highly not recommended as long-lived keys are a security risk**

 ## Query Examples: